sanuann/schema-standardization/docs/pages/schema_props.md

 | reproterms:allow         | An array to list the properties allowed in a protocol, assessment or field.                                                                                                                                                                                                  | reproschema:Protocol | schema:Text                      |
 | reproterms:landingPage   | An element (by URL) to link to the protocol introduction.                                                                                                                                                                                                                    | reproschema:Protocol | schema:URL                       |
 | reproterms:scoringLogic  | An array of objects indicating score in an activity or protocol and the score Field item                                                                                                                                                                                     | reproschema:Protocol | reproschema:ScoringLogic         |

-# Properties of Activity schema
+## Properties of the Activity schema

 |         Property         |                                                                                                                                 Description                                                                                                                                  |        Domain        |                 Range                  |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|----------------------------------------|
 | skos:prefLabel           | The preferred name of the assessment.                                                                                                                                                                                                                                        | reproschema:Activity | schema:Text                            |